-Much like every other noxious creed which has been squeezed from humanity’s turd cortex, the outrage over “fake geek girls” has bubbled back up to the surface of the shared ideaspace.
-This week’s vector was a spittle-flecked Facebook rant from artist Tony Harris, whose quite nifty work on Starman will now be forever marred by the “I am a complete fucking tool” filter his remarks have retroactively applied to it.
+Much like every other noxious creed which has been squeezed from humanity’s turd cortex, and the outrage over “fake geek girls” has bubbled back up to the surface of the shared ideaspace.
+This week’s vector was a spittle-flecked Facebook rant from artist Tony Harris, there whose quite nifty work on Starman will now be forever marred by the “I am a complete fucking tool” filter his remarks have retroactively applied to it.

-These attempts to separate the geek elect from the poseur damned angers me for multiple reasons, with the knuckledragging sexism aspect being only the most obvious and creepy of the lot.
+These attempts to separate the geek elect from the poseur damned angers me for multiple reasons, symptoms with the knuckledragging sexism aspect being only the most obvious and creepy of the lot.